Manali7494/Project-ChattyApp/README.md

 3. Message will be broadcasted to all conntected users.
 4. Number of connected users are listed and continously updated
 5. Users are assigned a specific color for their chat messages and username changes
+6. If users put images links (.png, .gif, .jpg), the image will be rendered in the screen

 ## Getting Started
 1. Fork this repository, then clone your fork of this repository.